-ellular phonesto RI staff and others who provide site coverage and may be required to .
-These devices expedite communications.
-Consistent with this purpose, does not impose additional responsibility or restrictions for the individual. here are no additional restrictions on personal activity when off duty while carrying a pager or phone, except, if called upon by the region, the resident inspector must make management aware of any fitness-for-duty limitations and response time capability.
+Licensees/applicants/vendors frequently provide cellular phones, landline phones, laptops, computers and/or printers or similar IT devices to RI staff and others who provide site coverage and may be required to communicate on specific networks and access applications.
+These devices simplify and expedite communications, increasing inspection and response effectiveness and efficiency.
+Consistent with this purpose, the use of these devices does not impose additional responsibility or restrictions for the individual.
+There are no additional restrictions on personal activity when off duty while carrying a pager or phone, except, if called upon by the region, the resident inspector must make management aware of any fitness-for-duty limitations and response time capability.
+Inspectors should abide by licensee/applicant/vendor requirements for access to their systems as necessary and appropriate.

+Some RIs may elect to qualify to wear respirators for inspection and potentially emergency response purposes.
+While the qualification will be through the licensee, any required physical should be paid for by the NRC, inspectors can contact the headquarters Health Center to arrange one.

 Resident inspectors are not required to establish residence within any specific distance of a site, nor is there a specific requirement regarding response time to a site that would reasonably affect the choice of personal residence within these guidelines.
 "Emergency Response Resource Guide," NUREG 1442, establishes the expected time for an NRC representative to arrive on site in response to an emergency as 2 to 8 hours.
 The regions should be cognizant of response capability and coordinate appropriately when resident inspectors are away from the site for extended periods.